-- Four Three Ingredient Smoothies!
+- Three Ingredient Smoothies!
 I love having a smoothie for breakfast, and these are fast, plus they are all low in calories and high in protein!

 If you make this great breakfast recipe or any of my other recipes, let me know what you think!

 Ham and Cheese Egg Muffins